bkuri/hawkeye/README.md

 Finally
 -------
-If you happen to be running this under Linux with systemd, you can use [this service file][7] to run hawkeye in the background (edit as necessary before actually installing it).
-You can use it in user mode, since hawkeye doesn't need root privileges to track privileged files.
+If you happen to be running this under Linux with systemd, you can use [this service file][7] to run hawkeye in the background (please edit as necessary before actually installing it).
+You can use it in [user mode][8], since hawkeye doesn't need root privileges to track privileged files.

 Contact
 -------
 Feel free to fork away and/or submit a pull request.
-If you want to contact me directly, you can email me ([hawkeye at bkuri.com][8]) or send me a tweet ([@bkuri][9]).
+If you want to contact me directly, you can email me ([hawkeye at bkuri.com][10]) or send me a tweet ([@bkuri][11]).
 I read and try to reply to everything.

 [1]: http://gruntjs.com                                             "Grunt website"
 [2]: https://github.com/l3ib/fsniper                                "fsniper"